shahutsav/IA2/README.md

 <p>When the pressure reading is above 576, the LED's glow green indicating high pressure.
 This triggers the buzzer to play the tune. </p>
 <img src="https://github.com/shahutsav/IA2/blob/master/high_pressure.JPG">
 <hr>

+You can view the visualization here.
+However, it will require the device and sensors to be attached.
+<a href = "http://rawgit.com/shahutsav/IA2/master/gauge.html">Live Visualization</a>